DataCloud-project/DEF-PIPE-DSL/README.md

 ## Requirements

-The DSL is developed using **Eclipse Modeling Framework (EMF) 2.28**.
+The DSL is developed using [Eclipse Modeling Framework (EMF) 2.28](https://download.eclipse.org/modeling/emf/emf/builds/release/2.28/index.html).
 Other versions are not guaranteed to work correctly.

 The EMF project is a modeling framework and code generation facility for building tools and other applications based on a structured data model.
-In this project the core metamodel is technically represented as an ECore model, which is organised into several smaller packages. each of these packages reflects a specific aspect of our DSL.
+In this project the core metamodel is technically represented as an ECore model, which is organised into several smaller packages.
+Each of these packages reflects a specific aspect of our DSL.

 ### To install EMF